Zanana-med/Born2BeRoot/README.md

 **Kernel :** The core part of the operating system that interact directly with the hardware, acts as a bridge between the hardware and the rest of the operating system, enabling communication between the software and the hardware.

->**How to communicate with the kernel ?**
+**How to communicate with the kernel ?**

-<u><b>System calls</b></u> : Are the primary interface between the user programs and the kernel, allow user applications to request services from the operating system such file access, process control or communication ...
+**System calls :** Are the primary interface between the user programs and the kernel, allow user applications to request services from the operating system such file access, process control or communication ...

 <p align = "center">
 	<img src ="https://i.ibb.co/DVdJDbN/User-space-2.png" width = "450">